MartyMacGyver/rabbit-mq-stress-tester/README.md

 Running
 -------

     ./rabbit-mq-stress-tester [arguments]

       --server, -s "localhost"     hostname for RabbitMQ server --producer, -p "0"           number of messages to produce, -1 to produce forever --wait, -w "0"               number of nanoseconds to wait between publish events --consumer, -c "-1"          number of messages to consume.
 0 consumes forever --bytes, -b "0"              number of extra bytes to add to the message payload (~50000 max) --concurrency, -n "50"       number of reader/writer goroutines --quiet, -q                  print only errors to stdout --wait-for-ack, -a           wait for an ack or nack after enqueueing a message --help, -h                   show help

 Examples
 --------

-Consume messages forever:
+Consume messages forever using 50 concurrent goroutines:

     ./rabbit-mq-stress-tester --server localhost --consumer 0 --concurrency 50

 Produce 1,000,000 messages of 10KB each, using 50 concurrent goroutines, waiting 100 nanoseconds between each message.
-Only print to stdout if there is a nack or when you finish.
+Only print to stdout if there is a nack or when you finish:

     ./rabbit-mq-stress-tester --server localhost --producer 1000000 --concurrency 50 \
                               --bytes 10000 --wait 100 --quiet